 This analysis can be used to detect player’s behaviors and the reasons of why they lost the game.
 In the example, the cause was the lack of resources due to hiring a new employee.
 If it was necessary to hire a new employee, then there is a problem that requires immediate attention, since the game requires the player to hire a new employee in order to complete his objective.
 However, hiring an employee causes the player to lose the game, leading to the conclusion that if hiring is optional, then some changes might also be required because the penalty is too severe and causes the player to lose, instead of giving only a small setback.

-Another example of analysis is by checking employee productivity and understanding why variations occurred by using multiple filters to test theories.
+Another example of analysis is checking the employee productivity and understanding why variations occurred by using multiple filters to test theories.
 In SDM, productivity is defined by the executed task, the amount of outside help, the employee’s job (junior, mid-level, and senior), the working hours, and the stamina and morale stats.
 Fig. 9 illustrates an example scenario.
 To simplify the graph visualization due to size limits, we focus only on two agents and the entity known as “project”.
 Those agents’ roles are programmer and manager, with the manager acting as a supporting role for the programmer.

 Analyzing the picture we can see that the programmer’s productivity fluctuated throughout vertices 1 to 7.
 We can also see that the manager did not cause this fluctuation, since his aid bonus did not have much variation.
-In vertex 2, the programmer did an ad hoc approach, which maximizes his productivity at the cost of quality.
+In vertex 2, the programmer maximizes his productivity at the cost of quality.
 This information, as well as other details about the vertex, is displayed in the vertex’s tooltip.
-The change in vertex 3 can be identified by looking at his working hours, which can be done by looking at each individual vertex or by adding a filter, as shown in Fig. 10.
+The change in vertex 3 can be identified by observing his working hours, which can be done by looking at each individual vertex or by adding a filter, as shown in Fig. 10.

 Fig. 9.
 Example of a provenance graph analysis.
 The entity is project’s stages of the development.
 Agents are employees from the development staff, with the programmer being the upper agent and the manager the lower one.